Teifion/teiserver/documentation/guides/hello_world.md

 # Hello World
-The purpose of this guide is to show you how to create a very basic server making with the commands `ping`, `register`, `login`, `whois` and `whoami`.
+The purpose of this guide is to show you how to create a very basic server implementing the commands `ping`, `register`, `login`, `whois`, `whoami`, `users` and `clients`.
 We will be using ranch to provide a plain-text interface to our server though for real projects you'll typically want something more structured than just plain-text.

 ## Create project
 ```bash